andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

 ```
 Run this code, and voila!
 You have combined all 200 (or 200,000) files in the blink of an eye.
 Only thing left is to export the data.

+Note: If your final dataset only contains the variables _id_ and _v1_, then it is because the variables in your csv files are separated by something other than semicolons.
+Use `browse` to inspect the data to see if it is spaces, tabs, commas or something else and correct the `delimited()` option above.
+Type `help import delimited` or `db import delimited` to read more.

 ### Step 3 - Export final data set
 If you are used to Stata, then exporting the final data set is pretty straight forward.
 ```
 order id, first
-sort id Segment
+sort id
 save "csv_combined.dta", replace
 ```

 ### Final remarks
 Hope this introduction to the `loop` and `dir` commands has helped.
-The principles can of course be utilized for much more complicated data set and/or more complex tasks.
+Naturally, the same principles can be used for other file types and much more complex tasks.

 Other examples of use:
 * Importing txt-files (same principle as csv files above but change `dir` and `import delimited` to new file format)
-* Importing pdf files (use DocuFreezer to batch convert pdf files to txt files and same as above)
+* Importing pdf-files (use DocuFreezer to batch convert pdf files to txt files and same as above)
 * Convert individual csv data files to individual Stata files (simply add `save "newfilename.dta", replace` in bottom of loop)
 * Copy csv files from many different folders into a single folder using `copy` and `shell` (a bit more advanced, see [this post on Statalist](https://www.statalist.org/forums/forum/general-stata-discussion/general/1384969-using-copy-with-local-macros))